MonetDB/MonetDB-PHP/protocol_doc/README.md

 After the client sent the authentication message, it must read a message from the server.
 The next paragraph enumerates the valid responses of the server.

+Optionally the client can allow the server the send/receive file transfer requests to/from the client, by adding a `FILETRANS` at the end, the following way:

+    LIT:monetdb:{SHA1}b8cb82cca07f379e25e99262e3b4b70054546136:sql:myDatabase:FILETRANS:

 ## 3.1.
 Possible responses to an authentication request

 After the client has sent the hashed password to the server, it can receive 3 kinds of responses.